christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 ### 4.2 Later Dragon Bloodline Descendants

-The ancient world was governed by a transregional aristocratic network that reused titulature, divine archetypes, and dynastic names to project localized legitimacy.
+Alexander the Great's successors ("Diadochi") were Seleucus I Nicator who controlled a large chunk of the eastern territories, including Mesopotamia and Persia, Diodotus I Soter who controlled Bactria (possibly also India under the alias Ashoka the Great), and Ptolemy I Soter who controlled Egypt.
+Mainstream history presents the Ptolemies, Seleucids, Attalids, and Romans as separate, often warring entities.
+This is a Flavian-Vatican fabrication.
+In reality, they were four branches of a single Scythian-Sarmatian dynasty, a "Tetrarchy", administering different sectors of the empire from the Bosphoran center and they governed a transregional aristocratic network by reusing titulature, divine archetypes, and dynastic names to project localized legitimacy.
 They role-played as deities, religious figures, and various characters as if they were actors in a play.
 This was done partially for obscuration, but also because people wouldn't accept foreign kings or kings with foreign names, and also, for theological requirements: a god-king had to manifest in different regions according to local religious expectations.
 However, as their names were mostly job titles an etymology across languages (Latin, Greek, "Old Persian," Sanskrit, Aramaic) reveals a unified administrative lexicon, and you can also identify their aliases through spouses.

+For example, Asander/Julius Caesar had at least a dozen names, titles, and localized aliases that history considers to be different people, but these were avatars that he held in different locations and his title would change as his rank or regional assignment changed.
+They would do a ritual death of their avatar as their assignment changed—it was a legal and administrative protocol encoded in theology.
+When an Asii king's administrative position ended (or when he transferred to a new region), the local identity was ritually executed to satisfy the laws of that satrapy, while the living king continued under a new avatar in a different administrative theater.
+This is the resurrection motif.

+You can identify their aliases or titles through onomastic decodings of their names and titles in regional dialects and through spouses.
+For example, the governor of Roman Egypt from 33 CE to 38, Aulus Avillius Flaccus, was also Polemon II of Pontus, who was the prince of the Bosporan, Pontus, Cilicia, and Cappadocia, which was the regional alias of Emperor Titus.
+The character of Aulus Avillius Flaccus dies at the same time Polemon II of Pontus takes power, and then Polemon II of Pontus dies around the same time Titus becomes emperor.
+The way to connect them is through the fact that they were all married to the same woman, Berenice, granddaughter of King Herod (Bernice is recorded to have been married to Aulus Avillius Flaccus and Marcus Julius Alexander (nephew of Philo of Alexandria, brother of Tiberius Julius Alexander).
+These two marraiges connect her to the Alexandrian Jewish plutocracy and the Roman Egyptian administration.
+Herod of Chalcis (Herodian).
+This connects her to the Judean royal house.
+Polemon II of Pontus/Cilicia (descendant of Mark Antony through Antonia Tryphaena).
+This connects her to the Bosporan dynasty's own claimed ancestry.
+Titus Flavius (Flavian dynasty).
+This connects her to the imperial house that destroyed Jerusalem.
+She was also married to a man named "Marcus Antonius Polemo II" who was the son of Marcus Antonius Polemon I aka Polemon of Laodicea https://en.wikipedia.org/wiki/Polemon_of_Laodicea.
+Marcus Antonius Polemo II is the same as Polemon II of Pontus/Cilicia proving the Bosphoran royal house carried the Marcus Antonius title.
+These people are all the same man adopting localized identities and titles).
+Berenice's brother, Marcus Julius Agrippa II, governed all foreign Roman territories except Egypt during the Flavian period.
+Egypt was governed by her brother-in-law Tiberius Julius Alexander.
+This means the entire Eastern imperial administration was controlled by two men both related to Berenice.
+Berenice = Greek Pherenike = “Bearer of Victory” (Nike).
+She is the living Nike, the goddess of victory, the same as the Nike on coins.

+Also note how so many obscure ancestry client kings, prefects, and secretaries interlink via the same small pool of Herodian/Ptolemaic women and Tiberius Julius/Marcus Antonius names.

 **Mithridates VI Eupator of Pontus = Ptolemy XII Auletes of Egypt**

-Aliases: Mark Antony (Marcus Antonius = Mar (Phoenician "lord") + Anton (from Antaeus, giant son of Gaia)), King Herod (Heru (Horus) + Ud (divine) = Herud -> Herod, "The Divine Horus", or Herodes (-dēs common Greek patronymic suffix meaning "son of"), "Son of Horus".
+Aliases: Mark Antony (Marcus Antonius = Mar (Phoenician "lord") + Anton (from Antaeus, giant son of Gaia) or "Antonius" is a Latinization of "Antiochus"?), King Herod (Heru (Horus) + Ud (divine) = Herud -> Herod, "The Divine Horus", or Herodes (-dēs common Greek patronymic suffix meaning "son of"), "Son of Horus".
 The "Slaughter of the Innocents" is a mythological trope attached to the birth of every Horus-figure who must overcome a threat (against Set).
 It is not history; it is theological propaganda asserting Herod's/Mark Antony's legitimacy as the living god-king against the resurrected one.
 This is also attached to the Indian god Krishna (against Kamsa)), Polemon Pythodoros, King of Pontus, prince of Pontus  (Polemos -> Ptolemy).
 Tiberius Claudius Nero, Phraates IV of Parthia (Per-aa or Per-Nesu is a corruption of Pharaoh).
-Ariarathes IX (Arya-Ratha.
-Sanskrit: "Noble Charioteer") Eusebes Philopator, King of Cappadocia.
+Ariarathes IX (Arya-Ratha".
+Sanskrit:"Noble Charioteer") Eusebes Philopator, King of Cappadocia.
+Was he also Ptolemy X Alexander I aka Simon Boethus aka Simon Magus?
+Hyspaosines of Characene?
 Mithridates VI Eupator and Mark Antony are both recorded as marrying a sister-wife named Cleopatra (Antony to Cleopatra VII; Mithridates VI to Laodice, who used "Cleopatra" as a throne name and Mithridates VI of Pontus was also recorded to have married Cleopatra of Athamania and their daughter was Cleopatra of Pontus (https://web.archive.org/web/20101126090909/http://mauriceboddy.org.uk/Pontus.htm)).
 King Herod was married to Cleopatra of Jerusalem, and Mithridates VI Eupator and Ptolemy XII Auletes both had daughters named Cleopatra (Cleopatra VII/Cleopatra the Elder, princess of Pontus).
 The Shekel of Tyre minted by Herod depicts Mark Antony and Hercules and Herod built temples to Hercules in Beirut and Tyre, and depicted himself as Hercules in his Herodian Cult.
 Herod's son Herod Antipas shares the name of Mark Antony's son Antyllus; Herod's other son Antipater was Iullus Antonius (Mark Antony's son with Fulvia), Herods son Alexander (son of King Herod) has the same name as Mark Antony's son Alexander Helios.

 - Spouse: Wife/sister: Laodice (in Pontus) = Cleopatra V Tryphaena (in Egypt)
 - Children:
   - Cleopatra VII Thea Philopator aka Dynamis, queen of Bosphorus, Cleopatra of Pontus, Pythodorida, queen of Pontus, Musa Thea Urania of Parthia (Parthian queen mother, same "Heavenly Goddess" title).
 Dynamis was called "Dynamus Pilatea"(https://en.rodovid.org/wk/Person:401227) the same title that was carried by "Pontus Pilate".
 Dynamis is recorded as the granddaughter of Mithridates VI, but historians are probably confusing her with Cleopatra the Elder, princess of Pontus who was married to Tigranes II, king of Armenia.
 Cleopatra VII, Dynamis, and Pythodorida all had sons named Ptolemy Philadelphus who succeeded them.
   - Ptolemy XIII Theos Philopator aka Gaius Octavius (Emperor Augustus).
 Aliases: Polemon I of Pontus (Dynamis was titled "Pilatea" and he was the king of Pontus.
-Pontius Pilate would have been his title that his descendants would have inherited it).
+Pontius Pilate would have been his title that his descendants would have inherited).
 Gaius Julius Sohaemus of Emesa.
 Rhoemetalces I (a classic Thracian royal name, linking to the "Rome" = "Ruma" etymology.
 Rhoemetalces = "king of Rhome", or "king of Rome" in ancient Thracian), king of Bosphorus.
-Rhoemetalces Philocaesar of Pontus was the son of Marcus Antonius Polemon Pythodoros was married to Pythodoris I (Cleopatra).
+Rhoemetalces Philocaesar of Pontus was the son of Marcus Antonius Polemon Pythodoros and was married to Pythodoris I (Cleopatra).
 Polemon I of Pontus was married to Dynamis (Cleopatra).
 Cleopatra was married to her brother Ptolemy XIII Theos Philopator who was born at the same time as Augustus.
 He was her brother husband.
 Asander was also married to Pythodoris I and Dynamis proving these were Cleopatra's aliases.
+Likely also Azes I, king of India and Wang Mang the founder and the only emperor of the short-lived Xin dynasty of imperial China (Wang (王) in Chinese means "King."
+The archaic pronunciation of Wang in Old Chinese (reconstructed by linguists as *wɢaŋ) is a direct phonetic match for Vah / Bah / Pharna (Scythian Royal Glory).
+Mang (莽): Means "Grass/Dragon-Snake in the Reeds."
+Wang Mang = The Serpent-Glory King.).
+The "Han Dynasty" and the "Roman Empire" were not two separate isolated worlds communicating via indirect silk trade.
+They were the eastern and western wings of the same global Scythian-Yuezhi administrative system, governed by identical bloodline avatars.

 **Julius Caesar = Asander, King of Bosporus**